situmtech/situm-capacitor-plugin-wayfinding/README.md

 await SitumWayfinding.load(element, librarySettings);
 ```

 A common use case is to integrate this plugin in the lifecycle of a framework like Angular, React or Vue.
 I such cases, the framework may destroy and recreate the page on which the map div is defined (for example, after navigating).
-You must call `load(HTMLElement element, ...)` as many times as you need to tell the plugin that the map div has changed.
+You must call `load(HTMLElement element, ...)` as many times as you need to tell the plugin that the map div has changed (for example, at every call to `ionViewDidEnter` if you are using Ionic's lifecycle callbacks).
 More information in the section [Frameworks navigation](#frameworks-navigation).

 ## Requirements: